 Permissions will only be granted subject to the hauliers need to make use of the restricted roads, if a journey can be undertaken making complete use of the Excluded Route Network (ERN) or the HGV weighs less than 18 tonnes, then a permission will not be required.

 The decriminalisation of the scheme meant that the operator and the driver no longer faced criminal prosecution, instead under the civil regime, Penalty Charge Notices (PCN) are issued.

 The cost of the Operator PCN is at a higher rate of £550 and the driver PCN is at the lower rate of £130 with a prompt payment reduction of 50% if paid within 14 days.
 The recipient of a PCN can make a challenge and may be given the opportunity to appeal their case with an independent adjudicator at London Tribunals.

 Excluded and Restricted Roads

-Not all roads in London are restricted by the scheme – there is a core network of routes, usually trunk roads and similar, along which HGVs can travel at any time without needing permission to do so.
-These roads are known as "excluded roads", and are collectively called the Excluded Route Network, or ERN.
-The roads on which the Scheme applies are known as "restricted roads".
+Not all roads in London are controlled by the scheme, there is a core network of routes, usually trunk roads and similar, along which HGVs can travel at any time without needing permission to do so.
+These roads are known as the ERN.
+The roads on which the scheme applies are known as Restricted Roads.